 Select is a provider of lease cars and claims to be one of the biggest, boasting 50,000-plus cars delivered in around 16 years of trading, and 21,000 five-star Trustpilot reviews as a result.

 Each car includes all the usual information plus a useful review of the car, both in ten-second short form and a much more detailed version.
-Our sample search for our Mazda and Vauxhall brought up not many choices but at very competitive prices.
+Our sample search for our Mazda and Vauxhall brought up few choices but they were at very competitive prices.

 Select also currently promotes a price-match service, paying out £50 in Amazon vouchers if customers find a comparable deal at a better price elsewhere.